Abbey of Notre Dame aux Nonnains: Cloistered rule

 In 1721 the regent Philippe II, Duke of Orléans (1674–1723) relieved the nuns of some of their debts.
-In 1724 the abbess Marie-Madeleine-Margeurite de la Chaussée d’Eu d’Arrêt explained the poor state of the finances of the monastery to King Louis XV of France (1710–74), who placed the abbey under his protection.
+In 1724 the abbess Marie-Madeleine-Margeurite de la Chaussée d’Eu d’Arrêt explained the poor state of the finances of the monastery to King Louis XV (1710–74), who placed the abbey under his protection.

-The abbess Françoise-Lucie de Montmorin described the poor state of the monastery to King Louis XVI of France (1754–93), who in 1776 agreed to make a large donation for its reconstruction.
+The abbess Françoise-Lucie de Montmorin described the poor state of the monastery to King Louis XVI (1754–93), who in 1776 agreed to make a large donation for its reconstruction.

 The architect Louis de La Brière of Paris was assigned the work.

 On 30 April 1778 the first stone was laid with great pomp by the Marquise de Montmorin, acting for the king's aunt Victoire (1733–99).

 Funding ran out in 1781 and the work stopped.
 Of the four buildings planned by La Brière only the north one was completed.

 The building looking over the Place Notre-Dame was incomplete, and the two projecting wings were reduced in size.